AhmadPayan/POSTGIS-Find-Geometry-Center-Point/README.md

 # POSTGIS-Find-Geometry-Center-Point
-A simple plpgSQL function that returns center point of given geometry which lies on the geometry based on the geometry type.
 Use this function instead of **ST_Centroid** to make sure that the returned center point is lied on the given geometry.

 **Usage:**